devjaime/Xamarin_AgileDefender/README.md

 # Xamarin_AgileDefender
-Xamarin Mobile Application - Agile Defender is a mobile application, for Agile Developers, that offers real-time integration with Microsoft's Team Foundation Server (TFS) Agile Scrum, User stories, Work items, Bugs and other iterative activities.
+Xamarin Mobile Application - Premise of the application is to allow interaction with Agile Development teams, track progress of user stories, work items and bugs assigned to me, automate scrum details via integration with TFS and locate team members and track their work progress within sprints/iterations.